geekxingyun/how-to-open-source-a-project/README.md

 - README.md

-introduce your open source project in english.
+introduce your open source project in English.

 - README_zh.md

-introduce your open source project in chinese.
+introduce your open source project in Chinese.

 ```
 ## 1.2 Building the Application